idogit123/my-captcha/README.md

 ## Thanks

 Thanks to my brother Uri who helped test and came up with many cool ideas like the volume meter and the confetti.
+I also want to thank Eyal Englender for being the cyber GOAT.